Important changes (deprecations) coming in Power Apps and Power Automate

 - Effective October 2020, the authentication protocol won't be available in all new regions.

 - Effective April 20211, the authentication protocol will be retired for all new environments within a tenant.

 - Effective April 2022, the authentication protocol will be retired for all new and existing environments within a tenant.

 1The retirement of new environments starts April 1, 2021 and rolls out gradually in all regions within a 6-week window.

 More information: Use of Office365 authentication with the WS-Trust security protocol

 Regional Discovery Service is deprecated

-Customers must transition to using the global OData V4 Discovery Service before April 21, 2021 so their applications are not impacted.
+Customers must transition to using the global OData V4 Discovery Service before April 21, 2021 so their applications aren't impacted.
 More information: Modify your code to use global Discovery Service.